AI Use Cases/Private Equity

 5. 5

-The source content names AIFMD and CFIUS as compliance contexts the system must handle, but these frameworks have jurisdiction-specific requirements that differ materially from SEC Regulation D. If your fund has non-US LP commitments or involves foreign investment review, confirm during scoping that the regulatory rule sets for those frameworks are explicitly configured-not assumed to be covered by the default ILPA and Reg D templates.
+AIFMD carries jurisdiction-specific requirements that differ materially from US SEC rules, and a US-default configuration does not cover them.
+If your fund has non-US LP commitments, confirm during scoping that the regulatory rule set for that framework is explicitly configured - not assumed to be covered by the default ILPA and SEC templates.
 Gaps here surface during LP audit inquiries, not during internal QA.

 Frequently Asked Questions